nextcloud/docker/README.md

 ## Base version - FPM
 When using the FPM image, you need another container that acts as web server on port 80 and proxies the requests to the Nextcloud container.
 In this example a simple nginx container is combined with the Nextcloud-fpm image and a MariaDB database container.
 The data is stored in docker volumes.
 The nginx container also needs access to static files from your Nextcloud installation.
 It gets access to all the volumes mounted to Nextcloud via the `volumes` option.
 The configuration for nginx is stored in the configuration file `nginx.conf`, that is mounted into the container.
 An example can be found in the examples section [here](https://github.com/nextcloud/docker/tree/master/.examples).

-This setup provides **no TLS encryption** and is intended to run behind a proxy.
+This setup provides **no TLS encryption** and is intended to run behind a reverse proxy.

 Make sure to pass in values for `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` variables before you run this setup.